MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

 See [Fitting Segment In Fiji][15] for help on FIJI versions, installing the plugin and specifying the FIJI application path in Map Manager.

  1. Double-click the first session in your map (in the time-series panel) to open a [stack][2] window.
- 2. Create a line segment by follow the instruction in [annotating a stack][4].
+ 2. Create a line segment by follow the instruction in [stack annotations][4].
     - Turn on Segment Editing with the checkbox next to 'Line Segments'.
     - Click the '+' button to create a new (empty) segment.
     - Create Control Points along a segment with shift+click.
 Remember, all points are in 3D, make sure the points are in the correct imaging plane.